Southeast Asia Collection

 The Southeast Asia Collection acquires materials published in Burma (Myanmar), Thailand, Vietnam, Malaysia, Singapore, Indonesia, Timor Leste’, and Malaysia, and western-language publications from Cambodia and Laos.
 Based on patron requests only, the Southeast Asia Collection acquires Lao and Khmer language material and publications from Brunei.
 The Southeast Asia Collection is also responsible for collecting materials published in the field of Southeast Asian studies for all the countries in Southeast Asia (primarily history and all humanities disciplines) published in North America, Europe, and other imprint areas outside of Southeast Asia.

 - Arts Library

-- Center for Science and Social Science Information – economic, business, statistical, and forestry and environmental studies material.
+- Marx Science & School Science Library – economic, business, statistical, and forestry and environmental studies material.